MicrosoftDocs/architecture-center/docs/cloud-adoption/ready/azure-readiness-guide/organize-resources.md

 # [Naming standards](#tab/NamingStandards)

-A good naming standard lets you identify resources in the portal, on a bill, and in scripts.
+A good naming standard helps identify resources in the portal, on a bill, and in scripts.
 You may already have naming standards for your on-premises infrastructure.
 When adding Azure to your environment, you should extend those naming standards to your Azure resources.
 Naming standards help you  manage your environment more efficiently at all levels.
 You can use Azure Policy as a tool to enforce naming standards across your entire Azure environment.

 ::: zone target="docs"